Secretchronicles/main-website/content/en/news/2019-03-25-server-outage-aftermath.md

 On March 12<sup>th</sup>, 2019, our server
 `alexandria.secretchronicles.org` became completely unresponsive.
-It neither served web pages, nor could we log in via SSH as the TCP connections just timed out. alexandria was a VPS server running on an OpenVZ host and was sponsored by [First-Root UG][2], Germany. quintus quickly get into contact with them by raising a support ticket on that day and they diagnosed that the server had “hung up” and could not be rescued.
+It neither served web pages, nor could we log in via SSH as the TCP connections just timed out.
+Alexandria was a VPS server running on an OpenVZ host and was sponsored by [First-Root UG][2], Germany.
+Quintus quickly got into contact with them by raising a support ticket on that day and they diagnosed that the server had “hung up” and could not be rescued.
 As an alternative, First-Root offered to provide us with a KVM server on March 13<sup>th</sup>, 2019.
 We considered all data on